 Applicants initiate the selection process by emailing an Innovation Concept Note to CTJ.

-Applicants shall apply using the Innovation Concept Note Template and answer all questions within the form.
+Applicants shall apply using the Innovation Concept Note Template available at www.catradeforum.org/innovation and answer all questions within the form.

 Concept Notes shall be completed in MS Word document format, single-spaced, in Times New Roman 11 point font with a minimum of 1-inch margins.
-The completed Concept note should not exceed three pages.
+The Concept Note should not exceed four pages.

-Innovation Concept Notes over three pages will not be considered.
+Innovation Concept Notes over four pages may be excluded.

-Submission of an Innovation Concept Note is the first step in the IFA process.
-Only responders whose innovation concept notes are selected and approved will be invited to co-create a full Innovation Partnership Agreement with CTJ (e.g. which will include roles and responsibilities of the Innovation Partnership, including milestones).
+Submission of a Concept Note is the first step in the process.
+Only responders whose concept notes are selected and approved will be invited to co-create a full Innovation Partnership Agreement with CTJ (e.g. which will include roles and responsibilities of the Innovation Partnership, including milestones).

 Please include the name and contact details of your organization’s representative in the Innovation Concept Note.
-If your organization’s Innovation Concept Note is chosen to move to the next step, your named representative will be notified and asked to fill out the standard CTJ templates and may be asked to provide additional information to satisfy due diligence requirements.
+If your organization’s Innovation Concept Note is chosen to move to the next step, your named representative will be notified and asked to provide additional information to satisfy due diligence requirements.